 Most importantly, Coach Leach is doing what he believes he was born to do; he’s following his true calling.

 If you’re not following your true calling, it’s very difficult to achieve both success and happiness in life.

-But when trying to determine your calling, it’s important that you’re not seeking only the path of least resistance.
+Remember, though, that when trying to determine your calling, it’s important that you’re not seeking the path of least resistance.

 While I’m a big believer in finding something you love to do, Leach nails it when he reminds us that no matter how much you enjoy doing something, nothing is going to be a walk in the park every day.
 There are going to be difficult obstacles and challenges regardless of how much you love something.